-CurQfen® is a 100% natural formulation of curcumin for enhanced absorption and systemic bioavailability upon oral administration.
+CurQfen® is a 100% natural, GREEN non-nano formulation of curcumin for enhanced absorption and systemic bioavailability upon oral administration.
 It is a patented ingredient developed using an in-house GREEN technology – FenuMATTM.
 CurQfen® is a unique combination of turmeric extract and debitterized fenugreek powder rich in soluble dietary fibre, formulated by a water-based process.

 Clinically substantiated claims of CurQfen® are:

-- Provides enhanced bioavailability and absorption of bioactive curcuminoids:
+- Provides enhanced bioavailability and absorption and tissue distribution of bioactive curcuminoids:

-- Consumption of food/ beverages containing CGM was found to significantly enhance the plasma curcuminoid levels, as compared to standard curcumin with 95% purity, when administered as 1000 mg capsules.
+- Consumption of food/ beverages containing CGM was found to significantly enhance the plasma curcuminoid levels, as compared to standard curcumin with 95% purity, when administered as 1000 mg capsules1.

 - After a single dose of 500 mg oral administration of CGM, the plasma levels of free curcuminoids were found to be significantly high at all the time points, when the absorption from standard curcumin was compared.